CBIIT/beautiful-jekyll/vae_with_pytorch.md

 The exercise below consists of two main steps: (1) ensure that CANDLE can run the model by testing it first on a single interactive node on Biowulf, and (2) run a full hyperparameter optimization (HPO) on the model with CANDLE by submitting the job to Biowulf in the typical batch mode.

 After completing this exercise, you will know exactly how to perform HPO on your own model using CANDLE on Biowulf.
+Along the way, you will have learned to follow good practices for doing so.

 # Links
 ---